v94466/TDD-practice/README.md

 ## What we learned from this project

-- I learned how to use chai's assertion syntax for unit tests.
+- We learned how to use chai's assertion syntax for unit tests.
 - How to create new wiki page and write unit test cases.
 - How to create node project.